Leadership Tips: Starting Your Career – Part I

 Don’t ignore these things.
 They have the potential to strengthen you as a leader and your team.

-The people who get promoted are the candidates who can see beyond the horizon and keep a balanced perspective between their work and the work of the business.
+The candidates who get promoted are the ones who can see beyond the horizon and maintain a balanced perspective between their work and the work of the business.
 The difference between the good and the great is the ability to see the big picture and stay focused on the horizon.

-I suggest you develop a short list of measurements for your business dashboard and review your progress at least monthly.
-When you get clarity on your results and plans, it is much easier to drive improvements.
+You should develop a short list of measurements for your business dashboard and review your progress at least monthly.
+Clarity on your results and plans makes it much easier to drive improvements.

 Don’t underestimate the importance of influencing and leading people.